 Associate Scientist - Seniors and juniors with three or four years or sophomores with five years of active participation.

-Junior Scientist - Eighth and ninth grade students with three or more years of active participation.
+Junior Scientist - Eighth and ninth grade students with three or more years and tenth grade students with three years of active participation.